 A huge advantage – compact size

-There are a multitude of Class D car amps on the market today, and most are pretty compact.
+There’s a huge range of Class D car amps on the market today and most are pretty compact.
 The problem is that a well-designed car amp with decent power and GOOD quality sound requires a bigger circuit board and more parts – and that means a bigger size.

 Alpine, for several decades, has been several steps ahead of the lesser brands.
 They use surface-mount component technology (SMT) to reduce the size required in order to make a smaller and better-sounding amplifier.